 On the heels of my divorce, the pandemic started.
 I used this period of time to temporarily slow down.
 I took a break from making products, and focused instead on just living and getting through the day to day.

-I now am engaged to a wonderful man, and we have built a home together full of love.
+I am now married to a wonderful man, and we have built a home together full of love.
 I got back in my workshop, with a renewed sense of creativity and direction - one of simplicity.
-I make a few products here and there as I have time, and I now teach soap making and other craft classes. â€‹
+I make a few products here and there as I have time, in small batches, and vary products based on my creativity.

-My handmade body and home products are made in small batches, and products can vary based on my creativity.
 Everything I make has been done 100% myself, since the beginning.
 All the research, development, testing, production, labeling, advertising, website design, social media...I've been a one-woman band, while working full time as a nurse, and I am so very grateful for my little cottage industry.

 The plant-based adventure...